Skip to main content

 Discover how to replace the fuel filter on your car with our new one-job manuals!

 Some are simple plastic or metal containers, with two fuel line connections around a filtration medium.
-These are meant to be replaced, not serviced.
+This type is meant to be replaced, not serviced.
 The other type is a cartridge-style with a replaceable filter housed within a metal container that can be opened.

 Bear in mind that many newer cars don't actually have a filter and simply rely on a strainer that's attached to the fuel pump, both located in the tank.
 These are only meant to be replaced if the pump goes bad.
 So if you can't find yours – don't panic!